fairlearn/fairlearn/docs/contributor_guide/contributing_code.rst

 Reduction constructors require a parameter corresponding to an estimator that implements the :code:`fit` method with the :code:`sample_weight` argument.
-Parity constraints for reductions are expressed via instances of various subclasses of the class :code:`fairlearn.reductions.Moment`.
-Formally, instances of the class :code:`Moment` implement vector-valued random variables whose sample averages over the data are required to be bounded (above and/or below).
+Parity constraints for reductions are expressed via instances of various subclasses of the class :class:`fairlearn.reductions.Moment`.
+Formally, instances of the class :class:`.Moment` implement vector-valued random variables whose sample averages over the data are required to be bounded (above and/or below).